crossdistro/network-testing/README.md

 Dependencies:

  * Python 2.7 (should be fixed for 3.4)
- * python-ptrace
+ * python-ptrace 0.8.1
- * netresolve-devel (should be fixed to only require a non-devel package)
+ * netresolve-devel git master (should be fixed to only require a non-devel package)
- * iproute2
+ * iproute2 with netns support

 ### Client and server software tests